mikekubn/career-page/src/_posts/_experience/akcenta.md

 to: ''
 where: Prague, Czech Republic
 position: Frontend Team Lead
-description: ['A new stage of digitization of the financial player on the currency market has begun.']
+description: ['The beginning of the digitization of one of the biggest players in the financial market with currencies.']
 ---